samgoodman90/auto-index-tts2/README.md

 This is a Extension to work with the webui.py of the index-tts2 TTS Server.
-It is a bit bare bones right now, but it works for me know.
+It is a bit bare bones right now, but it works for me now.

 ## Requirements